 If you're like most people, you use credit cards everywhere, from the supermarket to the neighborhood coffee shop.
 That means your credit card passes through countless hands and offers many opportunities for a thief to steal your credit card number.
 If possible, stick to terminals that allow you to swipe your own card, and don't let your card out of your sight.

-2. Unsecure Websites
+2. Insecure Websites

 Phishing is an email-based scam in which a thief poses as a real organization, agency or company.
 A phishing email prompts the reader to enter personal information such as addresses, credit card numbers or bank account numbers.
 If something seems strange in an email or the message requests too much private data, don't click on the links.
 To protect yourself from phishing and other types of invasion on your computer, check out the best antivirus software packages.

 Tech-savvy thieves hack into a variety of computer systems, from banks to retail chains, to steal credit card and bank information.
 Most organizations alert their customers to a security breach as soon as possible.
 If you receive this type of message, though, confirm whether your data has been compromised and then take steps to close your credit card if necessary.